RoMcGill/H2R-PP5/README.md

 ### Models

 #### Brands
-has a class called Brands
+Has a class called Brands
 fields =

    - brand_email with a EmailField